Michael Sohn/AP Photo

-In the race toward the driverless future, a host of huge companies — including Google and major car manufacturers — are angling for position.
-What they're chasing will fundamentally change auto transportation, transferring most, and eventually all, driving responsibility from humans to computers.
+The driverless-car chase isn't new.
+A host of huge companies, including Google and major car manufacturers, have been angling for pole position for more than a decade.
+What they're all chasing will fundamentally change auto transportation, transferring most, and eventually all, driving responsibility from humans to computers.

-Whenever we arrive at the driverless destination (there's disagreement about when but not if), it could be important news for older drivers, who stand to benefit more than most.
-Poor eyesight and other aging effects often force seniors to hand over the car keys and find less convenient modes of transportation.
+Whenever we arrive at the driverless future (there's disagreement about when but not if), it could be important news for older drivers, who stand to benefit more than most.
+Poor eyesight, slowing reaction times and other aging effects often force people to hand over the car keys and find less convenient modes of transportation.

 An autonomous relationship

-"We still see the driver being at the center of the driving experience," says Ford Motor Co.'s Randy Visintainer, director of research and innovation.
+"We still see the driver being at the center of the driving experience," says Randy Visintainer, Ford Motor's director of autonomous vehicle development.
 "That's the focus of what we're doing."

-"You don't have to continually monitor what the driver up front is doing, the driver to the side and what's happening behind," he says.
+"You don't have to continually monitor what the driver ahead is doing, the driver to the side and what's happening behind," he says.
 "The more we can provide information and manage the information and allow the driver to focus on what's important, the more relaxing the drive can be."

-But Bryan Reimer, a research scientist at MIT's AgeLab who specializes in driver safety issues, says that for such autonomous features to really benefit older drivers, the drivers need to feel comfortable and safe using them.
+But Bryan Reimer, a research scientist at the MIT AgeLab who specializes in driver safety issues, says that for such autonomous features to really benefit older drivers, the drivers need to feel comfortable and safe using them.

 "Many autonomous features have the potential to help older drivers stay in the vehicle and comfortably drive for longer.
 However, there are significant limitations," says Reimer.
 "Is the driver capable of engaging with these technologies safely?
 How do we trust these technologies?"

-Reimer points to tests the AgeLab has done with older drivers using a parking assist feature, which he calls a "wonderfully developed piece of technology."
+Reimer points to tests that AgeLab has done with older people using a parking-assist feature, which he calls a "wonderfully developed piece of technology."

-"People get in there, they take their hands off the wheel and they're scared," he says.
-After a few tries, he says, most love the feature, but Reimer says many older drivers may not use such technology without being pushed to do so.
+"People get in there, they take their hands off the wheel, and they're scared," he says.
+And even though after a few tries, most love the feature, Reimer says many older drivers may not use such technology without being pushed to do so.